Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

 ### Tabular numbers

-Tabular numbers are a feature that equalizes the widths of all numbers in type to make lists of numbers align with each other vertically.
+Tabular numbers are a feature that equalizes the widths of all numbers in type to make sure lists of numbers align with each other vertically.
-The Shopify admin uses tabular numbers everywhere currency or money amounts are presented.
+The Shopify admin uses tabular numbers every time currency or money amounts are presented.

 ![Two columns made from multiple rows of numbers, one of which is non-tabular and misaligned vertically, and the other one using tabular numbers, which are neatly aligned with each other](/images/design/typography/typography-using-type-18-formatting-tabular@2x.png)